quality-match/hari-client/docs/example_code/upload_new_data_to_existing_dataset/README.md

   - by reusing the existing attribute ids and attribute types
 - create a new media subset and a new media object subset with the new data, so that the new data can be easily identified in HARI
 - add the new media object to the existing `All media objects` subset
+  - in order to add a media or media object to an existing subset, you have to append the subset id to the media or media object's `subset_ids` field.

 ## What to change for your own dataset